abyala/advent-2022-clojure/docs/day11.md

 It had such a good start, today's puzzle.
 Then it became one of _those_ puzzles.
 Now here's the good news - I was able to solve the puzzle without reading anyone else's code.
 And I _might_ know why I got to a working solution; only tomorrow, when I read other folks' solutions, will I know for sure.
 But in the meantime, I will confidently document my thoughts as though I'm right, and I'll adjust later if need be!
+(EDIT: I discovered why my solution worked, and have adjusted the explanation below accordingly.)

 In this puzzle, we're given some rather long descriptions of monkeys and how worried we are when they mess around with our stuff.
 As we go from part 1 to part 2, apparently our anxiety meds wear off and our worry goes off the chart.